tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 preference *between those*.

 Again: Should I vote for an independent candidate if I prefer them to a major-party candidate?
-The *self-interested voter* is a strategic voter and I've already given you my answer: No. You would have more impact if you restrict your choice between those (usually two) candidates most likely to win.
+The *self-interested voter* is a strategic voter, and I've already given you my answer: No. You would have more impact if you restrict your choice between those (usually two) candidates most likely to win.